Schinzel/web-blocks/README.md

-# A Web and Component Framework for Kotlin
+# WebBlocks - A Web and Component Framework for Kotlin

 **Low barrier to entry, high ceiling**
 This project allows you a low threshold to create a web application in Kotlin.